 Current Research and Scholarly Interests

 Our laboratory is an ultrasound engineering laboratory that develops ultrasonic beamforming and image reconstruction methods for diagnostic imaging applications.
 Our current focus is on beamforming methods that are capable of generating high-quality images in difficult-to-image patients and imaging conditions.
-These methods include general B-mode and Doppler imaging techniques that utilize additional information from the ultrasonic wavefields to improve image quality.
-We attempt to build these imaging methods into real-time imaging systems in order to apply them to clinical applications, such as cardiac, liver, and fetal imaging.
+We attempt to build these imaging methods into real-time imaging systems in order to apply them to clinical applications, such as pediatric, cardiac, liver, and fetal imaging.
 Another focus of our laboratory is the development of ultrasound molecular imaging platforms, including image reconstruction methodologies and targeted microbubbles for molecular signatures.
-We also employ beamforming concepts to enhance other areas of ultrasound research, such as ultrasound and microbubble-mediated drug delivery and passive cavitation mapping.
+We also employ beamforming concepts to enhance other areas of ultrasound research, such as therapeutic ultrasound and microbubble-mediated drug delivery or passive cavitation imaging.

 In ultrsaound molecular imaging, we utilize signal processing and machine learning techniques to develop nondestructive, real-time ultrasound molecular imaging to permit clinical usage of the technique.
 In ultrasound molecular imaging, ligands are attached to microbubbles in order to bind to a specific biomarker of disease.
 In our case, we wish to avoid the destruction of the microbubble in the imaging process, which is commonly used to differentiate bound from free-floating microbubbles.
 We also wish to permit free-hand and real-time molecular imaging, which is currently unavailable with state-of-the-art ultrasound molecular imaging techniques.
 In addition to developing imaging capabilities, we have also developed small ligands that bind to cancer biomarkers such that the cancers can be detected and diagnosed under ultrasound.